wino6687/blogci/blogpost_ci.md

     language: generic
 ```

+Here we can see that Travis will spin up three seperate instances, each running their respective OS and distributions.
+When you do something like this it is likelhy to complicate you installation process, as different operating systems have different installation processes depending on your dependencies.
+See the next section for advice on installing with shell scripts.

 ***Complicated Installs***

 While python is wonderful and very flexible, building a reliable environment can be quite difficult!
 This is especially true if you are using a particular package many of us are familiar with -  ***GDAL***.

 If you have a more complex environment to set up, or are running your tests on multiple environments then you will likely want to setup simple shell scripts for installing and testing.
-Examples for a setup like this can be found [here](FOLDER IN REPO ABOUT INSTALL.SH AND TEST.SH)
+Shell scripts give you far more flexibility when it comes to creating your Travis environment.
+They aren't quite as easy to setup as simply using Travis' built in install and test commands, however they give you a lot of control.
+Examples for a setup like this can be found [here](FOLDER IN REPO ABOUT INSTALL.SH AND TEST.SH).

+***Note:*** It is always possible to change the way you are building your Travis environments later, so there is no harm starting with one option and converting later.

+Notes to add:
+- want to provide an example suite for users to see different travis configs.
+    - there are so many ways to do it, and they are everyewhere
+    - even if some are just links to other repos (like tornado) that do things that may be useful to other user groups
+    -